mkhaled87/pFaces-OmegaThreads/README.md

 In **OmegaThreads**, scalable parallel algorithms are designed to construct symbolic model, construct the parity game and to synthesize the controllers.
 They are implemented on top of [pFaces](https://www.parallall.com/pfaces) as a kernel that supports parallel execution within CPUs, GPUs and hardware accelerators (HWAs).

-More details about theory of OmegaThreads can be found in the following tallk:
+More details about theory and techniques behind OmegaThreads can be found in the following tallk:

 <p align="center">
     <a href="https://www.youtube.com/watch?v=p5e4MFC1ygg">